hweeTan/simple-languages/README.md

 Languages.lang = 'vi'

 /* set the language data, it can be overwrite anytime
- * please note that the word "formatString", "lang" and "data" are reserved */
+ * please note that the words "formatString", "lang" and "data" are reserved */
 Languages.data = {
   en: {